For all instruments

 Left-hand pizzicato as a practicing technique (LHP)

-Rhythm stability is developed with the LHP at the same time as all basic coordination levels, for both the left and the right hand.
+Rhythm stability is developed with the LHP at the same time as all basic coordination parameters, for both the left and the right hand.

 Further publications